 "Niki's face is deflating.
 The flames have not affected him.
 The worst burns are on the neck and the back of his head".

 "My husband was very pleased with Ferrari's decision.
-He said that the commendatore has done very well and that this way it will be less difficult for him to regain II lost time when he returns to racing.
+He said that the commendatore has done very well and that this way it will be less difficult for him to regain the lost time when he returns to racing.
 Niki is sure to be back on track in a few months and I will respect his wishes.
 He's interested in everything now and doesn't want to be lost when he gets out of the hospital".

 Knowing the World Champion's character and will, one can be sure that he will work hard to get back behind the wheel of his Formula 1 Ferrari.
 Will he succeed?
-It is probable, also because contrary to the fears that were initially expressed, the doctors note that Lauda's eyes have not been injured.
-The dramatic adventure that began last Sunday at the Nurburgring is therefore coming to an end in the best possible way.
+It is likely also because, contrary to the fears that were initially expressed, the doctors note that Lauda's eyes have not been injured.
+The dramatic adventure that began last Sunday at the Nürburgring is therefore coming to an end in the best possible way.
 Having won the biggest battle, the Austrian driver will now face a second challenge to become the champion he has always been.
 For himself and for Ferrari.
 Sunday, August 8, 1976, Niki Lauda continues to improve and takes giant steps towards recovery every day.
 Having overcome the critical phase caused by the intoxication of the gases breathed in the fire, the Austrian driver begins to walk and remains seated on his bed for a long time, eating cooked and raw fruit and the first soups.

 And in the meantime, it is confirmed that on Monday Lauda will be transferred to the burn clinic in Ludwigshafen, where plastic surgery specialists should start operating on Niki's head.
 The hands do not need any special care, except for the right one, which has been burned but fortunately not seriously.
-Lauda remembers nothing of the accident, but Marlene tells him in detail the various phases of the disaster, emphasizing the splendid behavior of his rescuers.
+Lauda remembers nothing of the accident, but Marlene tells him in detail the various phases of the disaster, emphasising the splendid behaviour of his rescuers.

 "If it wasn't for them, I wouldn't be here now.
 They saved me".

-At the same time, Ferrari's decision to suspend participation in the Formula 1 world championship began to set off a chain of problems.
+At the same time, Ferrari's decision to suspend participation in the Formula 1 world championship begins to set off a chain of problems.
 While the leaders of motor sports are agitated, the Austrian Grand Prix, scheduled for August 15, 1976 on the circuit of Zeltweg, goes through a delicate moment, to the point that it is thought, even, that this can not be disputed.
-From Austria come controversial and contrasting news: first of all, the organizers of the Grand Prix threatened to sue Ferrari for damages because they feared they would incur a financial loss - about three million schillings, since it is calculated that Italians and Swiss would lose twenty percent and Austrians ten percent - due to the absence of the Maranello team and its drivers at their race.
+From Austria come controversial and contrasting news: first of all, the organisers of the Grand Prix threatened to sue Ferrari for damages because they feared they would incur a financial loss - about three million schillings, since it is calculated that Italians and Swiss would lose twenty percent and Austrians ten percent - due to the absence of the Maranello team and its drivers at their race.
 Peter Ramensthelar, administrative manager of the company that manages the Zeltweg circuit, says that the Italian company had already entered two cars, thus concluding a contract that can only be invalidated for reasons of force majeure.
 This would obviously be the case for Lauda, but not for Regazzoni.
-The organizers, according to Austrian sources, claimed not to have yet received official notification of Ferrari's withdrawal, and they added that they had not been able to get in touch with Maranello.
+The organisers, according to Austrian sources, claim not to have yet received official notification of Ferrari's withdrawal, and they add that they have not been able to get in touch with Maranello.
 However, it is proven that between the parties there has been a dense exchange of telexes, and to a specific request of the Austrians to run at least Regazzoni, Italy responded with a polite and dry denial.
 The Austrian government is also involved in the affair, albeit in the background.
 The authorities in Vienna would be extremely perplexed as to whether or not they would give their approval to the Grand Prix for two reasons: on the one hand, out of a sense of solidarity with Lauda - who is an idol in Austria - and with Ferrari, and on the other hand, for fear of unrest.
 In Vienna they are afraid that Niki's and Maranello's fans - Austrian, Italian or of any nationality - could make unconscious gestures before and during the race.
-In any case, the police service, if the race will take place, will be reinforced.
+In any case, the police service, if the race takes place, will be reinforced.
 Certainly, the tension in Formula 1 continues, and more than ever a definitive clarification is necessary, also because in the meantime, Clay Regazzoni, present in Bordighera and about to reach Maranello, on Sunday August 8, 1976 declares:

 "Following the decision of the engineer Ferrari not to participate in the next championship races I would like to clarify the following: first of all, from the moment when Ferrari decided to abstain from the next Grand Prix I did not have the opportunity to speak with any representative of the press, and I was very annoyed reading presumed statements of mine about it.
 After Ferrari's decision I spoke with engineer Forghieri, who confirmed that, despite the situation of the moment, the testing program will continue as planned.
-As for the decision itself, I fully agree with Ferrari's position even if, as a sportsman, I am sorry not to be able to defend the colors of the Maranello factory and Lauda's position in the next Grand Prix".
+As for the decision itself, I fully agree with Ferrari's position even if, as a sportsman, I am sorry not to be able to defend the colours of the Maranello factory and Lauda's position in the next Grand Prix".

 "Now I think about getting well.
 I will think about coming back to the races only if I will be healed one hundred percent".

-And from Cologne Chris Amon announces his definitive withdrawal from the races, so that the Ensign replaces him - after payment of 16.000.000 italian liras - with the Austrian Binder.
+And from Cologne Chris Amon announces his definitive withdrawal from the races, so that the Ensign replaces him - after payment of 16.000.000 Italian liras - with the Austrian Binder.
 While from Great Britain the vice-president of Ford, Walter Hayes, defends Enzo Ferrari's position and his decision to retire from racing, declaring: